holistic-ai/holisticai/holisticai/benchmark/BENCHMARK.md

-# HAIBENCH: An Empirical Benchmark Framework for Bias Mitigation Methods in Machine Learning Systems
+# BMBench: an Empirical Bias Mitigation Benchmark for Multitask Machine Learning Predictions

 ## Overview

-HAIBENCH is an empirical benchmark framework designed to evaluate the effectiveness of bias mitigation methods in machine learning systems.
+BMBench is an empirical benchmark framework designed to evaluate the effectiveness of bias mitigation methods in machine learning systems.
 It provides a systematic and standardized way to measure and compare the performance of different bias mitigation techniques.

 ## Evaluation Metrics